A Costume for Nicholas

-A Costume for Nicholas (Un disfraz para Nicolás) is a 2020 Mexican computer-animated fantasy film directed by Eduardo Rivero (in his directorial debut) from a screenplay by Miguel Ángel Uriegas.
-Produced by Uriegas, Jaime Romandía Creel, Genaro López Rebollo and Eduardo Jiménez Ahuactzin, the film was produced by the studio Fotosíntesis Media.
-After being delayed several times due to the COVID-19 pandemic, A Costume for Nicholas was released on 3 September 2020.
+A Costume for Nicholas (Un disfraz para Nicolás) is a 2020 Mexican animated fantasy adventure film directed by Eduardo Rivero (in his directorial debut) from a screenplay by Miguel Ángel Uriegas.
+Produced by Uriegas, Jaime Romandía Creel, Genaro López Rebollo, and Eduardo Jiménez Ahuactzin, the film was produced by the studio Fotosíntesis Media.
+After being delayed several times due to the COVID-19 pandemic, A Costume for Nicholas was released on September 3, 2020.

 Premise

 Nicholas, a 10-year-old boy with Down syndrome, is sent to live with his grandparents and cousin David after the death of his mother.
 Nicholas recalls how his mother would make him a new costume each year, with a story based on each of these costumes.
 One night, David struggles with a nightmare, and Nicholas thinks he sees a monster lurking underneath their bunkbed.
 While trying to escape the monster, Nicholas is pulled into a chest that contains all the costumes his mother made for him.
 Inside the chest, Nicholas is transported into a magical realm filled with all the stories his mother told him.
 In this world, Nicholas must help his grandmother Ana save her sister Sophie, who has been taken by an evil wizard.